 200g mushrooms, cleaned and diced

 In a food processor or by hand, chop the onion, celery and carrot to a small dice.
-In a large pot, heat a hug of olive oil over medium heat, then add the chopped vegetables with a pinch of salt and pepper.
+In a large pot, heat a lug of olive oil over medium heat, then add the chopped onion, celery, carrots and a pinch of salt and pepper.
 Cook, stirring often, for about ten minutes or until soft.

 Meanwhile, finely chop the fresh chilli, garlic and coriander stalks.
 (A quick blitz in the food processor will do the trick.)
 Add to the pot and cook for another minute or so.
 Add the meat with a big pinch of salt and pepper, and cook, stirring often, until no longer pink.